Prescott, Arizona

 Where exactly is Prescott Arizona?+

-About 100 miles north of Phoenix and 60 miles southwest of Sedona, in central Arizona's Bradshaw Mountains.
+About 100 miles north of Phoenix and 60 miles southwest of Sedona, in central Arizona's Bradshaw Mountains, county seat of Yavapai County.

 What is the elevation of Prescott?+